Yvidge/yvidge.github.io/_posts/2024-02-08-Typography.md

 ## Classification
 ### Serif
 Serifs are small feet at the end of a stroke on the letter.
-Character used to be created by chiseling on stone.
+Characters used to be created by chiseling on stone.
 Serifs help the reader follow the letter forms.
 Books, magazines, newspapers.

 - Humanist (1460s) — strong calligraphic influence, diagonal stress, lower strokes contrast.
 (Sorts Mill Goudy)